Flag of Regina

 The flag of Regina is the banner representing the city of Regina, Saskatchewan, Canada.
-The flag is composed of a horizontal bicolour of yellow and blue accompanied by a crown in top left corner.
+The flag is composed of a horizontal bicolour of yellow and navy blue accompanied by a crown in the top hoist corner.
 It was presented to the city on September 14, 1992, by the Governor General at the time.
 Prior to 1992, it was purple.
 That flag had a royal connection reflecting the city's royal roots.
 However, the flag was unofficial.

 History

 The current flag was adopted at the meeting of 29 June 1992.
-Before that, the city had an unofficial flag in use since 1968 featuring a purple field and a bright gold circle containing a stylized crown described in a June 10, 1992 column by the Leader Post Ron Petrie as "the spitting image of an overturned patio table."
+Before that, the city had an unofficial flag in use since 1968 featuring a purple field and an off-centre bright orange circle with a white outline containing a stylized crown that was described in a June 10, 1992 column by the Leader Post Ron Petrie as "the spitting image of an overturned patio table."
 In an attempt to modernize the city's image, a new flag was adopted inspired by the coat of arms.